 Steps of the eviction process in South Carolina:

-- If granted, writ of ejectment is posted.
+- Writ of ejectment is issued.

 - Possession of property is returned to landlord.

 Evicting a tenant in South Carolina can take around four to nine weeks (or more) depending on the eviction type and how quickly the summons is served on the tenant.
 If tenants request a jury trial, the process can take longer.

 In South Carolina, a landlord cannot legally evict a tenant without cause.
 Legal grounds to evict include not paying rent on time, staying after the lease ends, violating lease terms or not upholding responsibilities under South Carolina law.
 Even so, proper notice must first be given before ending the tenancy.

 |Nonpayment of Rent||5 Days||Maybe|

 In South Carolina, a landlord can evict a tenant for not paying rent on time.
 To do so, they must first give 5 days’ notice to pay rent or vacate the premises.
 If the tenant does neither after that time, the landlord can move forward and file an eviction lawsuit.

 However, no notice is required if the following language is in bold conspicuous type on the written lease:

 “IF YOU DO NOT PAY YOUR RENT ON TIME This is your notice.
 If you do not pay your rent within five days of the due date, the landlord can start to have you evicted.
 You will get no other notice as long as you live in this rental unit.“

 If this language is in the written rental agreement and rent isn’t paid within 5 days of the due date, the landlord can begin the eviction process without notice.